Roy Campbell (poet): Marriage

-Poet, satirist, and critic
+Poet, satirist and critic

 London to Wales

 After their wedding, the Campbells moved into a rented flat above the Harlequin Restaurant.
 As Dr. Samuel Campbell had cut off his son's allowance, Roy and Mary made ends meet by pawning their wedding gifts.
-Roy Campbell also earned some money as a literary critic.
+Campbell also earned some money as a literary critic.

-At first, Roy suffered from a great deal of jealousy and once dangled Mary out of the window after she expressed an attraction to a female friend.
-Campbell later told an exaggerated version of the incident and claimed that he had dangled Mary out the window to show her that, "any marriage in which the wife wears the pants is an unseemly farce."
+At first, Campbell suffered from jealousy and once dangled Mary out of the window after she expressed an attraction to a female friend.
+Campbell later told an exaggerated version of the incident and said he had dangled Mary out the window to show her that "any marriage in which the wife wears the pants is an unseemly farce."

 Meanwhile, Jacob Epstein was still convinced that Campbell was sexually involved with both Mary and her sister Kathleen.
 In order to gather proof of the orgies that he believed were taking place in the Campbells' flat, Epstein hired the Harlequin Restaurant's waiters to spy on them.
-When Roy learned of Epstein's actions, he was outraged.
+When Campbell learned of Epstein's actions, he was outraged.
 One evening when Epstein and Kathleen Garman were dining together at the Harlequin, Campbell and Epstein engaged in a brawl on the floor above the restaurant.
 Both men stopped fighting at the shouts of Kathleen.

-During a 1944 conversation inside the Eagle and Child pub in Oxford, Campbell told the story of the brawl to C. S. Lewis and J. R. R. Tolkien and claimed to have put Epstein in the hospital for a week.
+During a 1944 conversation inside the Eagle and Child pub in Oxford, Campbell told the story of the brawl to C. S. Lewis and J. R. R. Tolkien and claimed to have put Epstein in hospital for a week.